 Did you know that electric cars aren’t actually a new thing?
-Sure, it seems like automakers have been toying with the idea in the last couple decades, such as with the temporary release of the GM EV1, the Tesla Model S and the Nissan Leaf electric vehicles.
+Sure, it seems like automakers have been toying with the idea in the last couple decades, such as with the CitiCar in the 1970s, the temporary release of the GM EV1 in the late 1990s, and the Tesla Roadster 2000s.
 Really, electric cars, albeit crude, have been around since before even the internal combustion automobile, and it’s possible that, if not for cheap fossil fuels, the electric car might have become a permanent fixture.

 Now, because of this, electric car maintenance might seem a foreign concept, since we’re so used to maintaining our conventional cars with engine oil changes, transmission fluid changes, engine coolant changes and spark plug replacement.
 In fact, over 150 million gallons of automotive oils are sold every year, helping to maintain all vehicles that are powered by an internal combustion engine.
 We’ve been doing this for over a century, but things are about to change.